manticoresoftware/manticoresearch/manual/Updating_index_schema.md

 * multi-valued
 * multi-valued 64bit
 * json
 * string
+* `text` / `text indexed` - full-text indexed field
+* `text indexed attribute` - fill text indexed field + string attribute

 #### Important notes:
 * Querying an index is impossible (because of a write lock) while adding a column.
 * Newly created attribute's values are set to 0.
 * `ALTER` will not work for distributed indexes and indexes without any attributes.
-* `DROP COLUMN` will fail if an index has only one attribute.
+* `DROP COLUMN` will fail if an index has only one field.
+* When dropping a field which is both a full-text field and a string attribute the first `ALTER DROP` run drops the attribute, the second one drops the full-text field.

 <!-- request Example -->
 ```sql